radin-lawrence/Configure-a-wordpress-site-from-docker-hub-using-ansible/README.md

 ## Configure Hosts file (Inventory file)

 The orginal Hosts file for Ansible is "/etc/ansible/hosts", but am not using this file as my Hosts file, instead am creating new file with name "inventory".
-The headings in brackets are group names [amazon], which are used in classifying hosts and deciding what hosts you are controlling at what times and for what purpose.

 ```bash
 # vim inventory